-- the amount of revenue can be reliably measured; - it is probable that future economic benefits will flow to the entity; - and specific criteria have been met for each of the company's activities.
+- the amount of revenue can be reliably measured; - it is probable that future economic benefits will flow to the entity;

 There is only one operating activity and all Revenue is generated within the United Kingdom.

 Administrative expenses

 Administrative expenses include all costs not directly incurred in the operation of the Company's portfolio.
 This includes administration, finance and management expenses.